Plum brioche with cinnamon crumble topping

 I have based my basic dough recipe on a dive into assorted French brioche recipes with Larousse Cuisine providing the biggest input.
 Topping a rich yeast dough base with fruit and crumble is more of a German or Austrian thing and that I owe to my grandmother’s delightful Zwetschgenkuchen.

-plum brioche with cinnamon crumble toppingServings: 18Time: about 1 hour, plus overnight proving
+plum brioche with cinnamon crumble toppingServings: 18Time: 1 hour plus overnight proving

 - 10g (1 tbsp.) fresh or 3 g (1 tsp) instant yeast